LionelDraghi/ArchiCheck/docs/tests/gtkada.md

   Expected output:

 ```
+Error : gtkada-master/src/gdk-dnd.ads:29: Gdk.Dnd is in Utilities layer, and so shall not use Gtk in the upper Gtk layer
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk
+Error : gtkada-master/src/gdk-dnd.ads:29: Gtk may use Utilities, so Gdk.Dnd shall not use Gtk
+Error : gtkada-master/src/gdk-dnd.ads:30: Gdk.Dnd is in Utilities layer, and so shall not use Gtk.Target_List in the upper Gtk layer
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk.Target_List
+Error : gtkada-master/src/gdk-dnd.ads:30: Gtk may use Utilities, so Gdk.Dnd shall not use Gtk.Target_List
+Error : gtkada-master/src/gdk-dnd.adb:29: Gdk.Dnd is in Utilities layer, and so shall not use Gtk in the upper Gtk layer
-Error : Gtk is over Gdk, so Gdk.Dnd shall not use Gtk
+Error : gtkada-master/src/gdk-dnd.adb:29: Gtk may use Utilities, so Gdk.Dnd shall not use Gtk
-Error : GtkAda is over Gtk, so Gtk.GLArea shall not use Gtkada.Handlers
+Error : gtkada-master/src/opengl/gtk-glarea.adb:26: GtkAda may use Gtk, so Gtk.GLArea shall not use Gtkada.Handlers
 ```

-** GtkAda test suite / Another realistic GtkAda description file [Failed](tests_status.md#failed)**
+ GtkAda test suite / Another realistic GtkAda description file [Successful](tests_status.md#successful)